Mueller probe a political time bomb that could detonate in 2018

 Mueller’s investigation is likely to continue through next year, if not longer.
 Several veteran prosecutors have said that the guilty plea and cooperation of George Papadopoulos, an obscure, low-level campaign foreign policy adviser who sought out Russian contacts, shows that Mueller is pursuing a tried-and-true legal strategy of starting with the minnows before gradually reeling in the trophy fish.

-More pollitically explosive revelations are likely looming, they say, as Mueller painstakingly ascertains that every nail in the cases he is building is secure, every screw tightened.
+More politically explosive revelations are likely looming, they say, as Mueller painstakingly ascertains that every nail in the cases he is building is secure, every screw tightened.

 “It would come as no great shock to me that we hear about some other sealed pleadings,” said David Weinstein, a former U.S. attorney.